Tools and Resources I can’t live without

 - SunsetScreen Makes the screen red at night to relieve eye strain.

-- ProcrastiTracker A free program that tracks which programs you use so you can have a sobering picture of your time management.
+- ProcrastiTracker A free program that tracks which programs you use so you can have a sobering picture of your time management (Windows only).

 - Leechblock Browser add-on that blocks specific websites at specific times so you can’t go there to waste your time.